-- Location plan, showing the location of the site in the context of neighboring buildings (minimum scale 1" = 100');

-- Site plan (minimum scale 1" = 40');

-- "As-is" (existing) floor plans;

-- Sketch plans prepared by a licensed architect or engineer (minimum scale 1/8" = 1.0') sufficient to explain the scope of the project, including all levels, elevations, sections, and site plan.
-One full set of architectural plans and copies of plans reduced to letter size paper (8 1⁄2" x 11") must be included with each copy of the application; and
+- Location plan, showing the location of the site in the context of neighboring buildings (minimum scale 1" = 100'); - Site plan (minimum scale 1" = 40'); - "As-is" (existing) floor plans; - Sketch plans (minimum scale 1/8" = 1.0') sufficient to explain the scope of the project, including all levels, elevations, sections, and site plan.
+One full set of architectural plans and copies of plans reduced to letter size paper (8 $\frac{1}{2}$ " x 11") must be included with each copy of the application; and

-- Typical unit plan at 1/4" = 1' scale.
+• Include typical unit plan at 1/4" = 1' scale.

-Note that the plans for electronic submission should be in .pdf file format and printable to maximum of ledger size paper.
+\Note: The plans for electronic submission should be in .pdf file format and printable to maximum of ledger size paper.

-Applicants and their architects should take into consideration the requirement of Local Laws 58 (Accessibility to the Physical Disabled) and 76 (Asbestos Inspection and Removal).
-In addition, all applicants should take into consideration the requirements of the Americans with Disabilities Act and any other applicable State, federal or local statute, rule, regulation or ordinance, including the Olmstead decision discussed in Section II.
+Applicants and their architects should take into consideration the requirement of Local Laws 58 (Accessibility to the Physical Disabled) and 76 (Asbestos Inspection and Removal), and all applicants should take into consideration the requirements of the Americans with Disabilities Act and any other applicable State, federal or local statute, rule, regulation or ordinance, including the Olmstead decision discussed in Section II.
 L.

-Applicants proposing projects to be licensed, certified or regulated by a State or local agency should make sure that the proposed design meets any regulatory requirements of that agency.
+As certified Emergency Shelters, regulated by a State or local agency, applicants should make sure that the proposed design meets any regulatory requirements of that agency.

-Appendix B - Contract Information
+Appendix A - Contract Information